UCL/RC-ApplicationForms/README.md

 The renewal form collects any award numbers for new awards for grants for projects that are using RCPS services, as well as publications based on work performed using RCPS services.

+We use this to determine the quantity of funding that was allocated to projects using RCPS services, so we want the grant quantity, which we can get from the award number.
+This can also be obtained using the Grant Code, but there's currently a question about the virtues of obtaining Grant Codes vs Award Numbers.
+As each Grant Code only has 1 Award Number, it is possible to uniquely determine the grant from the Grant Code as well as the Award Number.
+The concern is which users are more likely to be able to find out reliably -- Award Numbers are less visible to everyday users, but Grant Codes are easily confused with Grant Ledger Codes.

 ### Service Request